bitshares/bitshares1-core/BUILD_WIN32.md

-Windows - Visual Studio 2012
+Windows - Visual Studio 2013
 ============================
 #### Prerequisites ####
-* Microsoft Visual C++ 2012 Update 3 (the free Express edition will work)
+* Microsoft Visual C++ 2013 Update 1 (the free Express edition will work)
 * If you have multiple MSVS installation use MSVS Developer console from target version.
 * This file builds only x86 version.

 #### Set up the directory structure####
 * Create a base directory for all projects.
 I'm putting everything in `D:\BitShares`, you can use whatever you like.
-In several of the batch files and makefiles, this directory will be referred to as `INVICTUS_ROOT`:
+In several of the batch files and makefiles, this directory will be referred to as `BITSHARES_ROOT`:
   ```
 mkdir D:\BitShares
 ```